-The Community Scorecard (CSC) is a two-way, participatory tool for assessment, planning, monitoring, and evaluation of services.
+What is the approach?
+The CSC is a two-way, participatory tool for assessment, planning, monitoring, and evaluation of services.
 The CSC is an approach that brings together community members, service providers, and local government to identify service utilization and provision challenges, to mutually generate solutions, and to work in partnership to implement and track the effectiveness of those solutions in an ongoing process of improvement.

-This approach is used at the local level in Malawi.
+Where is it used?
+The CSC process is used at the local level to address local-level barriers.
 The score card is implemented where the community and facility intersect.

+How does it work?
 The following steps were taken to implement the CSC in Malawi:

 - 1. CSC practitioners engaged in planning and preparation for CSC rollout in coordination with key stakeholders. - 2.
 The scorecard was used in the community with service users: - The community identified priority issues. - CSC practitioners worked with the community to develop indicators for assessing priority issues. - Community members completed the scorecard by assigning a numerical value against each indicator and providing a reason for that numerical value. - CSC practitioners worked with the community to generate suggestions for improvement. - 3.
-The scorecard was used with community service providers: - CSC practitioners and service providers conducted a general assessment of health service and barriers. - CSC practitioners and service providers developed indicators for quality health service provision.
+The scorecard was used with community service providers: - CSC practitioners and service providers conducted a general assessment of health service and barriers. - CSC practitioners and service providers developed indicators for quality health service provision. - Service providers completed the score card by assigning a numerical value against each indicator and providing a reason for that numerical value. - Service providers identified priority health issues. - CSC practitioners worked with service providers to generate suggestions for improvement. - 4.
+A meeting was held with community members, leaders, district officials, health facility staff, and other stakeholders.

-- Service providers completed the score card by assigning a numerical value against each indicator and providing a reason for that numerical value. - Service providers identified priority health issues. - CSC practitioners worked with service providers to generate suggestions for improvement. - 4.
-A meeting was held with community members, leaders, district officials, health facility staff, and other stakeholders. - Communities and service providers presented their score cards. - Both groups presented their identified priority health issues. - Both groups negotiated to prioritize issues together. - 5.
+- Communities and service providers presented their score cards. - Both groups presented their identified priority health issues. - Both groups negotiated to prioritize issues together. - 5.
 Joint action planning with both groups: - The groups worked together to develop an action plan to address the prioritized issues. - They agreed on responsibilities for activities in the action plan and set time frame. - They executed the action plan and monitored and evaluated actions. - The cycle was repeated to ensure institutionalization.

+Why use this approach?
 Evidence from the CSC can be used to elevate the issues that are uncovered to a higher level.
 District governments are involved throughout the entire CSC process.
 They are co-implementers and help with the preparation and planning.
 Higher levels of government are involved when service delivery bottlenecks stem from more systematic reasons, and where decentralization has not been fully rolled out.

+What do I need to consider?
 The success of the CSC approach will depend on buy-in from both the community and the health providers.
 Additionally, the government and power holders may be suspicious of the process if they think it could be damaging to them-this can be alleviated by ensuring they understand the benefits of the process.
 NGOs and civil society may also be wary of this process out of fear that it will lead to adversarial relationships with the government.

-The Community Score Card (CSC): A generic guide for implementing CARE's CSC process to improve quality of services from CARE Malawi.
+• CARE Malawi.
+The Community Score Card (CSC): A generic guide for implementing CARE's CSC process to improve quality of services (2013).